 Take a short ferry ride from Fremantle, Hillary’s Boat Harbour or Barrack Street, Perth City.
 An even faster and shorter plane flight is available from Jandakot Airport.

 There are virtually no cars on the island.
 The best transportation of choice to discover the island is bikes.
 Bikes can be hired or can bring their own bicycles by ferry from the mainland for a small fee.

-Alternatively, tourists can take private bus charters or catch a ride on the local bus company, Bayseeker Tours.
+Alternatively, tourists can take the private bus charters or catch a ride on the local bus company, Bayseeker Tours.
 Daily passes are sold in Rottnest Island Visitor Center.
-This hop on/ hop off service runs daily to 18 different stops including secluded bays and secret hideaways.
+This hop-on/ hop-off service runs daily to 18 different stops including secluded bays and secret hideaways.
 However, its services are limited due to the preservation of the island’s fragile environment.

 The visitors center is a great place to start before embarking the journey of exploration.
 Tours ranged from guided walks to historic train journeys and glas-bottom boat rides.
-Guided maps are also available here, showing many locations for excellent bike and walk trails.
+Guided maps are also available here, showing many locations for excellent bike and walking trails.

 Water sports are one of the main activities that attract visitors to the island.
 The water temperature is at least 6 degrees warmer than on the mainland.
 More than 135 species of tropical fish and 20 species of corals can be discovered below the sea surface.
 Divers can explore a vast graveyard of over 13 shipwrecks off the coast.
 Informational plaques can be found alongside the wrecks and are complemented by onshore plaques indicating their location for those who do not dive.